uspki/policies/certificate-policy.md

 ## 4.3 Certificate issuance

 ### 4.3.1 CA actions during certificate issuance
 Certificate issuance by the Root CA shall require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
-Issuance of a CA certificate by the Root CA shall require written authorization by the Policy Authority.
+Issuance of a CA certificate by the Root CA shall require written authorization by the FPKIPA.

 All end entity certificates for Domain Validation SSL and Organizational Validation SSL shall assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) via the x509v3 certificate extension.